Dear valentine, my sweetest valentine

 Not deigning to give love but half a chance.

-Still, love goes on and so is never daunted,
+Still, life goes on and so is never daunted,

 I know in time that you will come to see